 Images, Alt Tags and SEO

 When most people think of search engine optimization, they think of text.
 However, images are just as important if not more so.
-Image SEO is critical in this day and age, especially if you run an e-commerce website.
+Image SEO is critical in this day and age, especially if you run an e-commerce website or a blog.
 You want your images to appear in a Google image search so that people can see your offerings without even having to visit your website.
 Any online marketer can gain a leg-up on the competition by following a few standard practices.
 Humans are visual learners.
 If your website leans into that fact, you will start reaping the benefits in no time.

 What is Alt Text for Images in SEO?